joshbenzon/bike-storms/README.md

 totalPrecip (type = float): Sum of daily precipitation in New York City in mm

-avgBikeDuration (type = string): HH-MM-SS (hours, min, sec) the average duration of a Citibike trip on that day.
+avgBikeDuration (type = int): in total seconds the average duration of a Citibike trip on that day.

 avgBikeDistance (type = float): in km, the average distance of a Citibike trip on that day.

 totalBikeTrips (type = int): the total number of Citibike trips on that day.

-avgTaxiDuration (type = string): HH-MM-SS (hours, min, sec) the average duration of a yellow taxi trip on that day.
+avgTaxiDuration (type = int): in total seconds the average duration of a yellow taxi trip on that day.

 avgTaxiDistance (type = float): in km, the average distance of a yellow taxi trip on that day.